 To achieve net-zero emissions, there must be a balance between the amount of greenhouse gases released into the environment and the amount removed from the atmosphere.
 For example, when the amount of CO2 added to the environment is no more than the amount removed, then we have achieved net-zero emissions.

 In order to achieve the targets outlined in the Paris Agreement, we must reach net-zero carbon emissions by 2050 and global emissions must be halved over the next decade.

 What is carbon neutrality?

 Carbon neutrality refers to a state of net-zero emissions, as explained above.
-Following COP26, many brands and organizations are expected to announce commitments to reduce their environmental footprints.
+Following COP26, many brands and organisations are expected to announce commitments to reduce their environmental footprints.

-If an organization is carbon neutral, it means it has balanced its CO2 emissions by removing the equivalent amount from the atmosphere.
-Organizations can do this by carbon offsetting, as well as reducing their emissions in particular areas.
+If an organisation is carbon neutral, it means it has balanced its CO2 emissions by removing the equivalent amount from the atmosphere.
+Organisations can do this by carbon offsetting, as well as reducing their emissions in particular areas.